-Primrose Hill School will ensure that all staff are aware of peer on peer abuse and know what action to take when a pupil's behaviour is likely to cause harm to other pupils.
+The school will ensure that all staff are aware of child on child abuse and know what action to take when a pupil's behaviour is likely to cause harm to other pupils.
 This may be through:

-- Bulling and cyberbullying
+- Bullying and cyberbullying

 - Physical violence

 - Sexual violence and sexual harassment

 - Upskirting

 - Sexting

-Initiation rites (hazing)
+- Initiation rites (hazing).

-All incidents of peer on peer abuse will be dealt with under the Peer on peer and sexual violence and harassment guidance for schools and colleges available at: https://cscp.org.uk/resources/peer-on-peer-abuse/
+All incidents of child on child abuse will be dealt with under the Child on child and sexual violence and harassment guidance for schools and colleges available at: Schools and Nurseries Safeguarding Policies - Camden Safeguarding Children Partnership - CSCP

-B.4 Harmful sexual behaviour, sexual violence and harassment
+B4 Harmful sexual behaviour, sexual violence and harassment

-- Primrose Hill School recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
-School behaviour management and anti-bullying policies will reflect the school's approach and staff and pupils will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment; - The school will follow the statutory guidance Sexual violence and sexual harassment between pupils and will work with relevant agencies to safeguard and support victims, take appropriate action against alleged perpetrators and ensure a safe learning environment for all pupils; https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1014224/Sexual_violence_and_sexual_harassment_between_children_in_schools_and_colleges.pdf
+Primrose Hill School recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
+School behaviour management and anti-bullying policies will reflect the school's approach and staff and pupils will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment.

+Primrose Hill School will follow the statutory guidance Sexual violence and sexual harassment between pupils and will work with relevant agencies to safeguard and support victims, take appropriate action against alleged perpetrators and ensure a safe learning environment for all pupils.